This article will provide information on factors that are impacting the quality of the meeting.

 - Internet connections can drop in quality, and when that happens your ability to share voice, screens, and video can be impacted.
-You can do a network test to get a general idea of your connection quality and speed.
-Your Sococo experience will be best with latency of 150ms or less, 0% packet loss, and a minimum of 5 Mbps download / 2 Mbps upload speeds.
+You can do a Network Speed Test to get a general idea of your connection quality and speed.

 - Even when you have a fast broadband connection, the quality of the connection can still degrade.
 If your connection is poor even with a wired connection, contact your IT department or your internet service provider to fix the problem.
 Share with them the details from your speed test.

 - If you are experiencing poor meeting quality, you can manage the consumption of your available bandwidth by limiting or turning off high bandwidth features, such as videos and/or screen shares, to free up bandwidth for better audio.
-You do this by clicking on the gear icon in the top nav bar, then limiting the number of media streams through the dropdown menu next to Maximum media streams per page.
+You do this by clicking on the gear icon in the top navbar, then limiting the number of media streams to a lower value through the dropdown menu next to Maximum media streams per page.

 WiFi and Ethernet